junxit/us-congress-bills-110/metadata.md

 - 2007-12-11 — Introduced in House
 - 2007-12-11 — Introduced in House
 - 2007-12-11 — Referred to the House Committee on Foreign Affairs.
+- 2008-02-27 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Unanimous Consent.
+- 2008-02-27 — Committee Consideration and Mark-up Session Held.
+- 2008-04-09 — Considered under suspension of the rules. (consideration: CR H2078-2081)
+- 2008-04-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+865.
+- 2008-04-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-09 — Mr. Payne moved to suspend the rules and agree to the resolution, as amended.
+- 2008-04-09 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H2078-2079)
+- 2008-04-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H2078-2079)
+- 2008-04-09 — The title of the measure was amended.
+Agreed to without objection.